-There are some individuals, known to have been stickyback photographers, whose studio addresses are not yet known.
-Also, stickyback photographs occasionally come to light where only a partial address is shown.
+There are some individuals, known to have produced smaller sized portraits, whose studio addresses are not yet known.
+Also, smaller sized portraits occasionally come to light where only a partial address is shown.
 This page is for these mystery practitioners.
 Please get in touch if you have any information which might help us to pin these down and re-assign them to other pages on the site.

 Address: Sticky Backs 18 King Street.